deco-cx/deco/README.md

 In **deco**, developers define **Blocks**.
 They are built on top of [Deno](https://deno.land) to provide reusable, configurable "packaged capabilities" that can be composed together to create and deploy powerful web applications in minutes.

 The **deco admin UI** itself is based on blocks, and can be extended and customized to fit your needs.
-This allows developers to compose their custom, bespoke digital experience admin UIs to serve their business users needs exactly.
-Everything you need, and nothing you don't.
+This allows developers to compose their custom, bespoke digital experience admin UIs to serve their business users needs exactly. **With deco, you get everything you need, and nothing you don't.**

 Get started with **deco** today, and build your next web app with the power of Deno and the ease of a visual admin UI.
 Create and deploy a site at https://deco.cx for free!